nipponjo/mixer-tts-pytorch/README.md

 The channel dimensions of the convolutions inside the model were chosen as 384, 128 and 80, resulting in models with 20.6M, 3.17M and 1.74M parameters.

 The pre-trained models take IPA symbols as input.
 Please refer to [here](https://bootphon.github.io/phonemizer/install.html) to install `phonemizer` and the `espeak-ng` backend.

-An simple patch-based discriminator was used in training to generate more natural mel spectrograms.
+A simple patch-based discriminator was used in training to generate more natural mel spectrograms.

 Audio samples are available [here](https://nipponjo.github.io/tts-mixer-samples/).

-Pre-trained models:
+**Pre-trained models**

 All (3) checkpoint files can be downloaded by running: `python download_files.py`